rajeshrv2020/CarND-LaneLines-P1/README.md

   > python lane_detect.py

    The test image are written into test_images_output directory and the videos are saved into test_videos_output directory

+### Video Files

+The Video files are located in the test_videos_output directory

+   1. solidWhiteRight.mp4
+   2. solidYellowLeft.mp4

+### Possible Improvements

+Right now, we are trying to fit a straight line to the lanes.
+This may not work well for curved roads.

+See test_videos_output/challenge.mp4.

+Instead of straight line, we should be using a function which can fit to the curved lanes too.

 [//]: # (Image References)